 - 2.1 As previously reported Members are aware the Council received a formal direction from the Department for Levelling Up, Housing and Communities made under s.15(5) and (6) of the Local Government Act 1999, including a direction that prescribed functions are to be exercised by Commissioners; and the appointment of Commissioners from 1 December 2021. - 2.2 The Council took a number of steps, including approving a new Corporate Plan in May 2022 that set out its strategy for improvement.
-This is in the process of being refreshed and a report will be submitted to September Cabinet and Council for approval. - 2.3 Commissioners have recognised that there is now a more holistic approach to reporting progress against the various action plans in place to address the Directions and this is presented in the reports attached to the Improvement and Recovery Board. - 2.4 The Commissioners' report to the Secretary of State in December 2022 set out the position after the first 12 months and the Secretary of State subsequently wrote to the council in March 2023.
+The Corporate Plan has been refreshed and was approved by Council on 28 September 2023. - 2.3 Commissioners have recognised that there is now a more holistic approach to reporting progress against the various action plans in place to address the

+Directions and this is presented in the reports attached to the Improvement and Recovery Board.

+- 2.4 The Commissioners report to the Secretary of State in December 2022 set out the position after the first 12 months and the Secretary of State subsequently wrote to the council in March 2023.
 Commissioners' have submitted a further six month report to the Secretary of State and this was published on 14 September with a parliamentary statement and accompanying letter to the council all documents can be found on the government website here Intervention at Slough Borough Council GOV.UK (www.gov.uk).
 The Council welcomes the report and will issue a response once it has time to consider the detailed content. - 2.5 Commissioners also wrote to the Chief Executive on 14 August 2023.
 The letter provided clarity on a series of priority areas and we will be providing regular reports on improvements against each of these in time for Commissioners to be able to consider before the submission of their next report.